jyotisood/Project-on-ML-Pipeline-Optimization/README.md

 3. The best model was saved
 4. AutoML also provides a glimpse of the top K parameters (can be seen in the studio) and their individual impact on the model.

+######  Voting Ensemble was the best algorithm in the automl run with an accuracy of 91.79%.
+The top K features that impact the model performance included Duration, nr.employed, emp.var.rate.

 ### Results

-Comparing the results of the two approaches, we find that Hyperdrive optimisation gives an accuracy of 90.92% whereas AutoMl gives an accuracy of 91.79% which is almost a 1% improvement.
+Comparing the results of the two approaches, we find that Hyperdrive optimization gives an accuracy of 90.92% whereas AutoMl gives an accuracy of 91.79% which is almost a 1% improvement.
 The power of AutoML lies in the fact that it uses very powerful ensemble techniques like XGBoost, VotingEnsemble, LigthBGM and Random Forest in its pipeline and cross validates the models by splitting data.
 It is indeed a powerful and quick tool that data scientists can use to get a baseline model while working on huge datasets.

+### Future Improvements and Recommendations

+In future, the hyperparameters can further be tuned up in hyperdrive for getting better results.
+Experiment can also be iterated over more number of times to see if performance of the model improves over more iterations.